 For this reason, the College of LAS has implemented several initiatives to create change.

 - The College of LAS has launched a strategic planning process with focus on four primary goals.
 One of the goals, “Promote Diversity and Inclusion,” addresses institutional barriers and inequity within LAS.
 The plan will include actionable items written by a committee of faculty and staff for enhancing college diversity and the college climate for U.S. ethnic and racial minorities, women, LGBTQ people, low-income and first-generation students, and international students, faculty, and staff.
-We welcome feedback on the report before the strategic plan is finalized.

 - Implementation teams responsible for facilitating COVID-19 communication between LAS units are prioritizing issues of inequality and access.
 Each team has appointed a diversity advocate to ensure we take into account differentially affected populations, such as LGBTQ communities, women, ethnic and racial U.S. minorities, disabled, international, and low socioeconomic groups.
 To help address these challenges and reduce inequities, Molina-Guzmán and Mariselle Meléndez, professor and head of the Department of Spanish & Portuguese, will serve a diversity liaisons to the teams as well.

 - We understand the imperative to listen to and amplify marginalized voices.
 We require all of our job announcement to include an LAS statement of diversity and have made diversity a priority of our hiring.
-Thanks the work of our academic units, in Fall 2020 we are welcoming a record number of African American and U.S. Latina/o faculty, with 43 percent of incoming LAS faculty identifying as African American or U.S. Latina/o or are women in STEM fields.
+Thanks to the work of our academic units, in Fall 2020 we welcomed a record number of African American and U.S. Latina/o faculty, with 43 percent of incoming LAS faculty identifying as African American or U.S. Latina/o or are women in STEM fields.

 - LAS is investing more than $725,000 to expand instruction in the U.S. Minority Cultures (USMC) general education requirement.
 Together the departments of African American Studies, American Indian Studies, Asian American Studies, Gender & Women Studies, and Latina/o Studies provide 28 percent of campus instruction and 40 percent of LAS instruction in USMC.
 In order to meet the demands and needs of providing the best instruction on issues of ethnic and racial equity, the college is also investing in building pedagogical resources to help our faculty in partnership with the Center for Innovation in Teaching & Learning (CITL) and other campus units.